-Significant estimates for the District include management's estimate of the allowance for uncollectible accounts for water sales and depreciation on assets over their estimated useful lives.
+Significant estimates for the District include management's estimate of the allowance for doubtful accounts for customer water billings and depreciation on assets over their estimated useful lives.

-C-Assets, Deferred Outflow of Resources, Liabilities, Deferred Inflow of Resources, Net Position, Revenues and Expenses
+C - Assets, Deferred Outflow of Resources, Liabilities, Deferred Inflow of Resources, Net Position, Revenues and Expenses

-Deposits and Investments
+Deposits and Investments.
 The District's cash and cash equivalents are considered to be cash on hand, demand deposits and short-term investments with original maturities of three months or less from the date of acquisition.